kiwicarolin/kiwicarolin.github.io/index.md

 * Passionate about radically improving how we interact with new technology
 * Use design thinking approaches to solve problems creatively in completely new landscapes
 * Generate user insights through user research using mixed methods and interpreting its data
-* Collaborating with a range of professions and speaking their language
+* Effective collaborator with different professions to work successfully towards a common goal

 ***